Matt-Caspermeyer/H3B/README.md

   ENG_ITEMS.LNG - updated description for Griffin and Dragon Eggs so that they are now just like the other containers (and have a range)
 *.LUA
   & ARENA.LUA
-    ^ Fixed error with Shroud spell that was causing a crash (thanks to Jorko80 and Sir Whiskers for pointing this out!)
+    ^ Fixed error with Shroud spell that was causing a crash when cast by heroes such as Martin Vodash and Dirty Butory (thanks to Jorko80 and Sir Whiskers for pointing this out!)
     ^ Added AI spell function for Shroud so that it selects the optimal location to cast (was using the generic bonus spell code before, which is where the above error was as well)
     ^ Changed score for AI damage spells to include number of kills so that the AI focuses more on killing your units & ITEM_USE.LUA